generators.yml configuration schema

 The path to the generated snippets file.

-Override authentication settings in your API spec using the api
+Override authentication settings in your API spec for a specific SDK using the api

 configuration.